Bristol City Centre BID has focused its efforts to support its levy payers during these unprecedented times.

 Reopening and operating post-lockdown

-This free webinar will be hosted by our Business Liaison Manager, Paula Ratcliffe, who will be joined by Keith Rundle, Operations Director at Bristol City Centre BID, and Steve Bluff, Manager at Broadmead BID.
+This very informative webinar was hosted by our Business Liaison Manager, Paula Ratcliffe, who was joined by Keith Rundle, Operations Director at Bristol City Centre BID, and Steve Bluff, Manager at Broadmead BID.

 Level-up in the lockdown with free online courses